 But back to the enigmatic title: is this time of sheltering-in and working-from-home a good time to start a new planner?
 Traditionally, most people think of setting up a planner in January, or if they’re more proactive, in the fall.
 For me, the right time is when the old planner/system isn’t working and I find something that appears to be a better answer!

 But why now?
 Life will go on and if you’re doing the good work while waiting for the return of social closeness, there’s plenty to plan and note along the way.
 I also sometimes capture what I’ve done that day in the planner, then follow up with a Sunday weekly review, a usual check in these dark times that I’m staying mentally active.
 Plus, scheduling can always include play times, including things to do with kids at home.
 There’s plenty of reasons to keep office habits going, even if you’re not going to the office.

 If all you use a planner for is to note phone calls to make or time-stamped appointments to not forget, then a paper planner probably isn’t a good idea and I would suggest just use an app on your Smartphone instead.
 But if, like me, you need an “assistant” that’s more open to whatever needs noting and associating with a day, week, or month, then the organic process that using a good, paper planner provides can’t be beat.
 I think better and make more meaningful connections to my planning when I use a paper planner.

 Photos show the form and layouts, but like any analog planner, it’s hard to tell if will work for you until you’ve driven it around the block, so to speak.
-You can pick up one in my online shop, Notegeist, or at the Write Notepads site and see if it works for you.
+You can pick up one at the Write Notepads site and see if it works for you.